kevinwlu/iot/lesson6/README.md

 ### Sign up and log in Particle at https://www.particle.io

-### Install the Particle-Agent on Raspberry Pi and log in the Particle account
+### Install the Particle-Agent on Raspberry Pi, log in the Particle account, and claim Raspberry Pi to the Particle account

 bash <( curl -sL https://particle.io/install-pi )

-sudo particle-agent setup

 ### Download and open Particle Mobile App on a smartphone